 - Map directory data fields to FortiNAC data fields.
 This step allows you to import user and group information into your database.

 - Configure User and Group Search Branches.

 - Data in your directory can change frequently.
 Users could be added, removed or modified.
 Those changes need to be incorporated into your FortiNAC database.
 Create a schedule to synchronize the directory with the FortiNAC database.
-See Schedule synchronization.
+See Schedule directory synchronization.

-Installing a security certificate isn't necessary in most cases.
+- If choosing to use SSL or TLS security protocols for communications with the LDAP directory, installing a security certificate isn't necessary in most cases.
 However, if needed, see Create a keystore for SSL or TLS.

-You may need to access your directory using a separate interface to acquire login, group and user information.
+You may need to access your Directory using a separate interface to acquire login, group and user information.

-If you create new users in the directory, be sure not to assign a user ID that is the same as an existing user account or guest account in the FortiNAC database.
-Having duplicate user IDs will prevent one or both of the users from accessing the network.
+If you create new users in the Directory, be sure not to assign a User ID that is the same as an existing user account or guest account in the FortiNAC database.
+Having duplicate User ID's will prevent one or both of the users from accessing the network.